 Reid, R.(2006) Diameter-basal area ratio as a practical stand density measure for pruned plantations.
 Forest Ecology and Management 233: 375-382

 I cannot give readers the whole paper but if you have access to the journal then you might like to look it up.
-If you don't email, then me and I will send you a copy.
 I've found that the ratio of the mean tree diameter to the stand basal area is a simple, practical and sivliculturally valid guide to thinning forests especially if they are being grown for sawlogs.

 Reid (2008) RIRDC Publication No. 08/129.
 Available as a free download CLICK Picture

 24 page, full colour, booklet outlining the development, delivery and the impact of the Eureka Award winning Australian Master TreeGrower Program.
 A useful guide to those working in agricultural extension of community development.

 I've written hundreds of articles in farmer magazines including Australian Agroforestry, Town and Country Farmer, Australian Forest Grower and The Australian Farm Journal.
 Most are very practical covering aspects of species selection, plantation design, establish, management and harvesting.
 Others are reflective pieces exploring what it means to grow trees.
 A selection are available as free downloads and will be added to this site.

 The Principles and Practice of Pruning, Published in Australian Forest Grower Winter 2001 (12 pages)

 In this paper I review the biology and practice of pruning trees for high quality timber production.
 There is an empahsis on pruning eucalypts but the paper also refers to many other tree species.